zhang435/Music-Porter/README.md

 # From Xiami to Spotify implemented with Node.js
 ![\](https://upload-images.jianshu.io/upload_images/4457561-dd78853d4dfed3ed.png)](https://upload-images.jianshu.io/upload_images/4457561-dd78853d4dfed3ed.png)

-If you have trouble to bring your music from Xiami into Spotify, this should be the application you looking for.
+If you have trouble to bring your music from Xiami into Spotify, this is the application you looking for.
-This applicatoin is in purpose of help people to tranfer private palylist from xiami to Spotify. super useful for student who study in US and use Xiami back in mainlnad China
+This applicatoin is in purpose to help people to tranfer private palylist from xiami to Spotify. super useful for student who study in US and use Xiami back in mainlnad China
 [Start Use Xiami  to Spotify by click this link](https://still-brushlands-47642.herokuapp.com/)

 ### Introducation